WillNickols/dinemites/README.md

 In the plot, we see that the ambiguous infection on day 109 has been imputed to consist of specific alleles (the opacity `alpha` is equal to the proportion of times the allele is imputed to be present).
-The alleles that occur both before and after day 109 are imputed to be present most confidently while those not seen after day 93 are less confidently imputed.
+By default, 10 imputed datasets are created, but this can be increased up to 50 for better precision.
+Imputing more than 50 datasets is typically unnecessary.

 ### Setting up covariates